tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-pricesheet.md

 > [!Note]
->If you are using the Preview API, meterId field is not available.
+>If you are using the Preview API, meterId field isn't available.
 >

 **Response property definitions**